 The Spirits are a precursor to the Oscars in the most literal sense: Typically, they are held the Saturday afternoon before the Academy’s big night.
 But while they vibe in the room might be more relaxed, they aren’t really offering an alternative view of the landscape.

-In recent years the Best Feature winners at the Spirits have directly aligned with the Academy Award for Best Picture winners, although last year’s champ, “If Beale Street Could Talk,” was not nominated for the top prize on Oscar night.
+In recent years, as indie film has mixed with the mainstream, Best Feature winners at the Spirits have increasingly aligned with the Academy Award for Best Picture winners; this year’s champ, “Nomadland,” went on to also win the top prizes on Oscar night.

 - Get an agent